안녕하세요. 토미입니다.

 Please read it at least three times, imagining you are talking to your friends.

-What contents are we holding a meeting with today?
+What content are we holding a meeting about today?

 (1)내용을 가지고 (2)내용을 가져가서